AndreiFAD/raspberry_pi_cluster/README.md

 # Analysis Lab on Raspberry Pi Cluster<br>
-My goal was to build my own mini analysis lab to practice and learn something new things.
+My goal was to build my own mini analysis lab to practice and learn something new.
 An environment what I can reach remotely with every device (with RealVNC) and of course a script with which I can be rebuilt quickly at any time.

 I have learned a lot from the descriptions and solutions of others, you will find these links in the references as well!